Is C3.ai Inc. (AI) a Keeper?

 AI’s Market Performance

-AI stocks went down by -8.40% for the week, with a monthly drop of -29.99% and a quarterly performance of -53.54%.
-The volatility ratio for the week stands at 5.99% while the volatility levels for the past 30 days are set at 6.96% for C3.ai Inc..
-The simple moving average for the period of the last 20 days is -9.14% for AI stocks with a simple moving average of -45.40% for the last 200 days.
+AI stocks went up by 3.69% for the week, with a monthly drop of -18.08% and a quarterly performance of -53.71%.
+The volatility ratio for the week stands at 9.96% while the volatility levels for the past 30 days are set at 7.70% for C3.ai Inc..
+The simple moving average for the period of the last 20 days is -6.30% for AI stocks with a simple moving average of -45.13% for the last 200 days.

 Analysts’ Opinion of AI